 The RR sublayer provides services for the transfer of upper layer PDUs using a shared medium between multiple mobile stations and the network.
 Direct communication is only possible between the network and one or more mobile stations.
 The RLC/MAC function supports three modes of operation:

 - unacknowledged operation;

 - acknowledged operation; and

 - non-persistent operation.

-Only acknowledged operation is supported in EC-EGPRS operation.
+Only acknowledged operation is supported in EC operation.